Spring 2015 Programs & Events

 Student Union 207

-The Diversity Lunch and Learn Workshops provide an exciting and interactive way to educate oneself on current and relevant issues surrounding diversity, equity, and inclusion.
-The motive of these workshops is to spark dialogue that introduces new perspectives and challenges traditional thinking when looking at our increasing global society.
+The Diversity Lunch and Learn Workshops provide an exciting and interactive way to educate oneself on current and relevant issues surrounding issues of diversity, equity, and inclusion.
+The purpose of these workshops is to spark dialogues that introduce new perspectives and challenges traditional thinking when looking at our increasing global society.
 Lunch will be provided for those who attend.
-If you are interested in attending this program please RSVP by emailing Michelle Prudhomme-Coleman at MPrudhomme@twu.edu no later than Monday, November 17th.
+If you are interested in attending this program please RSVP by emailing Michelle Prudhomme-Coleman at: MPrudhommeColeman@twu.edu.

 Student Union 207